SirryChen/SirryChen.github.io/index.md

 Here is **Sirry Chen(陈思远)**.

 I am a junior undergrad majoring in **AI** at Nanjing University of Aeronautics and Astronautics, Changkong College.
 My academic advisor is [Prof. Piji Li](https://lipiji.com/){:target="_blank"}.
-My research interests are large language model, graph learning, natural language learning, and data mining.
+My research interests include large language model, graph learning, natural language learning, and data mining.

-If you are interested in any aspect of me, I would like to chat and collaborate, please email me at *sirrychen[at]nuaa[dot]edu[dot]cn*
+If you are interested in any aspect of me, you can email me at *sirrychen [at] nuaa [dot] edu [dot] cn*

 ## Academic Background